9 Foods to Ditch if You Have Candida

 - lemon juice

-The supplements I use in my clinic are caprylic acid and Candisol.
+The supplements I use in my clinic are Caprylic Acid and Candifense®.
 Caprylic acid is a naturally occurring fatty acid that comes from coconut oil.
 Caprylic acid is known for its antiviral and antifungal activity.
-Candisol also contains a combination of plant-based enzymes that break down the cell walls of Candida.
+Candifense® also contains a combination of plant-based enzymes that break down the cell walls of Candida and the enzymes in it discourage yeast overgrowth in the gut.
+Candifense® is a safe, effective, and gentle approach to maintaining a healthy balance of microflora throughout the digestive tract.